-Understanding cryptocurrency tokenomics before investing can help you identify some of the factors that will impact the price of a token.
-You will know how many tokens are in circulation, how much more is still coming into circulation and who are the largest owners in the project.
+Understanding cryptocurrency tokenomics before investing can help traders identify some of the factors that will impact the price of a token.
+Traders will know how many tokens are in circulation, how much more is still coming into circulation and who are the largest owners in the project.

 Tokenomics are extremely important when trying to analyse the worth of a cryptocurrency.
 However, it should not be the only consideration when investing.

 We hope that this guide will help on the journey to buying, holding, and trading crypto.
 Start trading cryptocurrency CFDs with Axi today.